raymondelooff/homebridge-huejay/README.md

 [![npm](https://img.shields.io/david/raymondelooff/homebridge-huejay.svg)](https://david-dm.org/raymondelooff/homebridge-huejay)
 [![npm](https://img.shields.io/npm/dt/homebridge-huejay.svg)](https://www.npmjs.com/package/homebridge-huejay)

 Homebridge Huejay is a Homebridge Plugin for Philips Hue accessories based on Huejay.
-At this moment, this plugin can expose Philips Hue sensors to Homebridge.
-Support for lights and other accessories will be implemented soon.
+This plugin will add HomeKit support for Hue accessories that don't have HomeKit support (yet), for example the Hue Motion Sensor.

 ## Features
 - Adds HomeKit support for accessories that don't have HomeKit support out-of-the-box, like the Hue Motion Sensor.
 - Adds HomeKit support for sensors that are not visible via the official Philips Hue App, like the ambient and temperature sensor in the Hue Motion Sensor.
-- Adds HomeKit support for accessories that are connected to a Bridge without HomeKit support.
 - Automatic detection of Bridges.
 Homebridge Huejay also supports multiple Bridges.
 - Accessory information is updated when HomeKit requests the value.
 The information is therefore always up-to-date.